Old Baldy (Montana): Climate

 Based on the Köppen climate classification, Old Baldy is located in a subarctic climate zone characterized by long, usually very cold winters, and mild to warm summers.
 Winter temperatures can drop below −10 °F with wind chill factors below −30 °F.

+Rocky Mountain (Montana) is a nearby peak to the south of Old Baldy.
+There is no weather station, but this climate table contains interpolated data.